 Aralia racemosa, American spikenard root, is native in the Eastern United States.
 The root of Aralia is often used in teas and tonics with a balsamic flavor.
 The root is harvested in the late summer and can be dried to preserve.
 With Aralia in the Ginseng Family, it has similar effects as ginseng root.
 American spikenard is also used to make a poultice for rheumatism and eczema.
 Learn more about aralia.

 Basil’s name is derived from the Greek word meaning royal.
-Over 100 varieties of basil have been identified, although not all of these are culinary.
+Over 100 varieties of basil have been identified and although is fresh basil is one of the most popular culinary herbs, not all varieties are for culinary use.
 You can select and plant a large assortment of Basil with leaves ranging from small to large and red to purple and taste of cinnamon to lemon.
 Basil is considered a nutrient dense herb with benefits of flavonoids, antibacterial properties, anti-inflammatory properties, and Vitamins A, K, and C. Read more about growing basil.

-Bayberry has a medium salt tolerance, and grows well in sandy, well-drained soils.
-The berries have been used in candle making, the leaves to flavor meats and stews, and the dried root made into powders.
+Bayberry has a medium salt tolerance, and grows well in sandy, well-drained soil.
+The berries have been used in candle making, the leaves to flavor meat dishes and stews, and the dried root made into powders.
 Learn more about growing bayberry varieties.
 Bayberry is also called Wax Myrtle.

 Bee balm (also known as Oswego tea, horsemint and bergamot) is a member of the mint family.
 It grows best in full sun and has red, white, pink lilac or purple flowers.
-Bee balm is a perennial and is known to attract pollinators to the garden.
+Bee balm is a perennial and is a great addition if you want to attract pollinators to the garden.
 Read more about growing bee balm here.

 Borage grows to two feet tall and incorporates well in flower, vegetable, and herb gardens.
 Use Borage in the vegetable garden to attract pollinators and repel hornworms around tomatoes.
 The leaves and flowers are edible.
 Medicinally, borage is used as an anti-inflammatory.
 Learn how to grow borage.